HippoCampusRobotics/fav_docs/tutorials/lab_workflow.rst

 #.
 It's best if one of you brings a **fully prepared software setup on your own laptop**.
 The real experiment will take less computing power since you are not running the simulation environment.
 If you cannot do this, let us know **in time** and we will prepare a laptop for you to use.

 #.
-The setup can include a prepared settings file for :code:`rqt_multiplot`.
+The setup can include a prepared settings file for :code:`plot_juggler`.

 At the Lab
 **********